 Not far into walking this morning I came across Butters just packed and about ready to hit the trail.
-I met him yesterday at Chinook Pass and his wife’s awesome trail magic.
-We walked and talked for a while which is always good when you’re solo and ended up leap frogging each other all day, meeting up at water sources and on breaks.
+I met him yesterday at Chinook Pass where his wife was offering some amazing home made trail magic.
+We walked and talked for a while, which is always good when you’re solo, and ended up leap frogging each other all day, meeting up at water sources and on breaks.

 I also came across a couple of hunters up high on a ridge, binoculars scanning for elk in the valley below.
 Tell you what, good luck to them but I sure as hell would not want to be carrying an animal out of this place.
 The climbs are killers.

-The trail lead into the Norse Peak fire, another massive burn area.
+The trail lead into the Norse Peak fire area, another massive burn area.
 This one closed the PCT last year.
 It is open now but has a huge amount of timber fallen across the trail.
 It took about 5 hours to walk through the blackened and charred timbers.

-Taking water from fresh springs is always a treat.
+Fresh springs would be my water sources for the morning and taking water from them is always a treat.
 Cold and refreshing for sure.
-I caught up with Butters at such a spring, dumping my water that I carted up from the lake yesterday and taking a well earned break.
-I was particularly dubious about the lake water I had as there were at least 50 day walkers playing on its shores, swimming and who knows else what.
+I caught up with Butters again at such a spring, dumping my water that I carted up from the lake yesterday and taking a well earned break.
+I was dubious about the lake water I had as there were at least 50 day walkers playing on its shores, swimming and who knows else what when I had to fill my bottles.
 Great to have clear spring water stocked up.

 I wasn’t a great day today.
 Heavy smoke continues to fill the skies and choke the lungs, making steep ascents difficult and offering no views what so ever.
 You can barely make out the next ridge line through the grey.